 Practical (oral) performance is assessed on what a candidate is able to demonstrate through each part of the interview.
-The Practical (oral) marking key 2022, published on the Authority website, identifies the assessment criteria suited to each part of the interview task and describes levels of candidate performance for each criterion.
+The Japanese: Second Language ATAR course practical (oral) marking key 2022, published on the Authority website, identifies the assessment criteria suited to each part of the interview task and describes levels of candidate performance for each criterion.
 Therefore, candidates are advised to familiarise themselves with the marking key as preparation for their performance in the examination.
-Candidate are strongly advised to participate in a discussion and a conversation with the marker, rather than attempt to recite prepared responses that resemble monologues.
+For Part C of the examination, candidates are strongly advised to participate in a conversation with the marker, rather than attempt to recite a prepared response that resembles a monologue.
 In the interest of the candidate, such monologues will be interrupted by the marker at an appropriate point.